What is Trex composite decking

 Of course, when comparing performance and durability Trex is far superior.

 Trex doesn’t splinter, rot or twist.
 There’s no need to sand, paint or stain the boards.
-The industry-leading 25-year, 35-year and 50-year Trex limited residential warranty is unmatched.
+The industry-leading 25-year and 50-year Trex limited residential warranty is unmatched.
 Trex is manufactured using up to 95 per cent recycled materials, it has world leading sustainable credentials.

 What is inside a Trex decking board?